Blog

 We provide warranty and post-warranty service for devices purchased from the Medimarket.hu online store operated by Scart Kft.

-If you live with COPD, you know exactly what the daily struggle for breath means.
-Climbing stairs, which used to be nothing, now forces you to stop.
+If you live with COPD, you know exactly what the daily struggle for air feels like.
+Climbing stairs, once trivial, now forces you to stop.
 The cough that is always worse in the morning.
-The thick mucus that’s hard to bring up.
+Thick mucus that’s hard to bring up.
 And the constant anxiety about what will happen if things get worse.

-The good news is that alongside medical treatment there are complementary methods that can help improve your quality of life.
-One of these is salt therapy – or, as it’s referred to in the scientific literature, halotherapy.
-In this guide you’ll learn everything about how salt therapy can help relieve your COPD symptoms and how you can use it at home.
+The good news is that, alongside medical treatment, there are complementary methods that can help improve your quality of life.
+One of these is salt therapy — or as it’s called in the scientific literature, halotherapy.
+In this guide you’ll learn everything about how salt therapy can help relieve your COPD symptoms and how to use it at home.

 Lymphedema, also known as lymphatic edema, is a chronic condition that can significantly affect your quality of life.
 In your body, lymphatic vessels are responsible for removing fluid and dissolved waste products from tissues outside the blood vessels.
 If this system is damaged or malfunctions somewhere, fluid accumulates in the tissues – much like a clogged pipe – and this buildup causes the uncomfortable symptoms we call lymphedema.